epam/ai-dial-integration-langchain-python/README.md

 # Overview

+The package provides useful integration of DIAL API with Langchain library.

+## Passing DIAL-specific extra fields in Langchain requests/responses

 `langchain_openai` [doesn't allow](https://github.com/langchain-ai/langchain/issues/26617) to pass extra request/response parameters to/from the upstream model.

-The repo provides ways to overcome this issue.

-## Minimal example

-Find the minimal example highlighting the issue with `langchain_openai` at the [example folder](./example/):
+The minimal example highlighting the issue could be found in the [example folder](./example/):

 ```sh
 > cd example